unalterable/CV/README.md

 #### CACIN – The Political Creative Industries Network (2008 – 2017)
 *DIRECTOR*

-I developed and maintained relationships with many key players in the tech & creative sectors, and ran regular panels and drinks receptions across the UK, centering on issues from the digital single market to diversity in the media.
+I developed and maintained relationships with many key players in the tech & creative sectors on behalf Damian Collins MP, the Rt Hon Minister Ed Vaizey MP, and the Conservative Party HQ.
+I ran regular panels, drinks receptions and conferences across the UK, focussing on issues from the digital single market to diversity in the media.

 #### The Digital Bazaar, Tate South Lambeth Library (2009 – 2013)
 *FOUNDING VOLUNTEER & IT EXPERT*

 Taught basic computer, smartphone and other technology use to struggling members of the Lambeth community (many of whom did not have English as a first language).
 Runners-up for the [CILIP Libraries Change Lives Award 2012](http://www.cilip.org.uk/cilip/advocacy-awards-and-projects/awards-and-medals/libraries-change-lives-award/past-libraries).

 #### Other:
-**Tech Tinkering** – I’m a Linux user at home (Fedora, Debian, Ubuntu, Mint).
-I have a home-made NAS made with a Raspberry Pi, and a homemade server – also running on Raspbian.
-I code small apps (usually in ES6 now) and run them from that server.

-**Music** – I have an extensively musical education.
-I received the music scholarship to my secondary school.
-I sang in a Christ Church Cathedral Choir Oxford, and played the Saxophone, Violin, Piano, and guitar.
+**Music** – I have an intensely musical education.
+A music scholarship took me through secondary school.
+I sang in Christ Church Cathedral Choir, Oxford (we sang the credits to Blackadder and Vicar of Dibley; we performed in front of HM the queen; and we toured the USA, Japan, Germany, France, and Brazil).
+I also played the Saxophone, Violin, Piano, and guitar.

+**Cooking** – I love cooking and spend a great deal of time in the kitchen.
+I have been paid to cook at events.
+And my recipes are popular on [Instagram](http://instagram.com/diamondoliver).

 **Tennis** – I play regularly with a variety of partners and am coached professionally.

-**Cooking** – I love cooking and spend a great deal of time in the kitchen.
-My recipes are popular on [Instagram](http://instagram.com/diamondoliver).